openagri-eu/OpenAgri-Bootstrap-Deployment/README.md

-# OpenAgri EntryPoint
+# OpenAgri Bootstrap Deployment
-This repository serves as a easy to use entry point, with a modular configuration and deployment of the OpenAgri services.
+This repository serves to bootstrap the deployment process of OpenAgri services with a modular configuration.

 # Dependencies
 This project depends on docker (version > 20.10.0) and Python (2 or 3).